Limitations

 Low CPU clock frequencies can make the debugging process sluggish or even impossible.

 When using debugWIRE, the communication speed with the target is determined by the clock frequency of the target.
 It is usually clock frequency divided by 8, but not higher than 250k bps.
 If you use a clock frequency of 128 kHz, then the communication speed will be 16000 bps, which is quite slow.
-If the CKDIV8 fuse is programmed, then this would be only 2000 bps, at which point some of the hardware programmers may time out.
+If the CKDIV8 fuse is programmed, then this would be only 2000 bps, at which point some of the debug probes may time out.

 With JTAG, things are similar.
 While the JTAG programming clock frequency is independent of the clock frequency of the target, the JTAG debugging frequency should not be higher than one-quarter of the MCU clock frequency.